 πŸ‘‰ WANT poll - Tell us your insights and thought about efficient training of neural networks!
 Your vote does matter!
+(Poll results)

 πŸ“œ WANT page at OpenReview - Accepted papers (Orals & Posters) are here!